World4AI/World4AI/docs/source/reinforcement_learning/markov_decision_process/definition_markov_decision_process.rst

 MDP
 ---

-A Markov chain can be extended to a Markov Decision Process with the introduction of rewards and actions.
+A Markov chain can be extended to a Markov decision process with the introduction of rewards and actions.
 While in the case of a Markov chain the states evolve without any possibility of an influence on the environment, in the case of an MDP the agent has “agency” over his actions and gets rewards for his behaviour.

 .. figure:: ../../_static/images/reinforcement_learning/math/mdp_definition/markov_decision_process.svg
    :align: center